30+ best ways to make friends in Charlotte

 - The Soft Black Girl Club: This social club, with events such as spa retreats and dinner outings, is dedicated to "empowering and uplifting soft black girls everywhere," its Instagram bio states.

-- The Charlotte Table: A new social club with monthly meetups, calling itself a "girl group for Charlotte women in their 20s."
+- The Charlotte Table: A social club with monthly meetups, calling itself a "girl group for Charlotte women in their 20s."

 Learn a new language and make new friends at South End Spanish Club